The dual complex of $\mathcal{M}_{1,n}(\mathbb{P}^r,d)$ via the geometry of the Vakil--Zinger moduli space

 \begin{rem} Note the asymmetry in the definitions of the canonical subdivision $\hat{\mathbf{G}}$ and the subdivision $\hat{\mathbf{G}}_r$ at radius $r$: in $\hat{\mathbf{G}}_r$, half-edges corresponding to marked points are subdivided, whereas they are left unchanged in the canonical subdivision $\hat{\mathbf{G}}$.

 Informally, these processes can be visualized as follows: for the subdivision at radius $r$, draw a circle around the core of $\mathbf{G}$ so that it intersects each vertex $v \in V(\mathbf{G})$ with $\rho(v) = r$, and so that all vertices with $\rho(v) < r$ are inside the circle, and all vertices with $\rho(v) > r$ are outside the circle.
 In this set-up, half-edges corresponding to marked points are understood to have infinite length.
-Then the circle intersects $\mathbf{G}$ once for every half-edge corresponding to markings $j$ with $\rho(m(j)) < r$ and once for every edge $e$ directed from $v_1$ to $v_2$ with $\rho(v_1) < r$ and $\rho(v_2) > r$, and bivalent genus zero vertices are added at these points of intersection.
+Then the circle intersects $\mathbf{G}$ once for every half-edge corresponding to markings $j$ with $\rho(m(j)) < r$ and once for every edge $e$ directed from $v_1$ to $v_2$ with $\rho(v_1) < r$ and $\rho(v_2) > r$, and bivalent genus-zero vertices are added at these points of intersection.

 The canonical subdivision can be visualized similarly, except that half-edges are not subdivided.
-See Figures \ref{fig:comb-type-subdiv} and \ref{fig:radius-subdiv} for examples of carrying out these procedures on the radially aligned stable graph $\mathbf{G}$ from Figure \ref{fig:comb-type-exmp}. \end{rem}
+See Figures \ref{fig:comb-type-subdiv} and \ref{fig:radius-subdiv} for examples of carrying out these procedures on the radially-aligned stable graph $\mathbf{G}$ from Figure \ref{fig:comb-type-exmp}. \end{rem}

-Note that $\hat{\mathbf{G}}$ and $\hat{\mathbf{G}}_r$ are still radially aligned $n$-marked graphs of genus $1$, but they are no longer stable.
+Note that $\hat{\mathbf{G}}$ and $\hat{\mathbf{G}}_r$ are still radially-aligned $n$-marked graphs of genus $1$, but they are no longer stable.
 The significance of $\hat{\mathbf{G}}_r$ will become clear when we discuss the relevant moduli problem.
 The conceptual significance of the definition of the \textit{canonical} subdivision $\hat{\mathbf{G}}$ is that it allows us to view the radial alignment $\rho$ on $\mathbf{G}$ as a map of graphs $\hat{\rho}: \hat{\mathbf{G}} \to P_{k}$, where $P_k$ is a path with $k$ edges, whose vertices are labelled by $\{0, \ldots, k\}$ in the natural order from left to right.
 Here $\hat{\rho}$ contracts the core of $\mathbf{G}$ to the leftmost vertex of $P_k$, and maps edges outside of the core to edges of $P_k$.
 The value of this perspective will become clear momentarily, when we define \textit{radial merges} below.
-Radial merges are the analogue of the standard edge contractions in the setting of radially algined graphs.
+Radial merges are the analogue of the standard edge contractions in the setting of radially-aligned graphs.